 Tri-County Health Care's speech pathologist is a certified LSVT Loud clinician.
 LSVT Loud is a standardized treatment protocol for patients with Parkinson's disease.
 Research on LSVT Loud has been shown to increase vocal loudness, improve speech intelligibility, improve intonation, and improve facial expression in patients with Parkinson's disease.

-Able to treat both adult and pediatric patients, Meghan Current-Cary, Tri-County Health Care's speech-language pathologist, is certified by the American Speech-Language-Hearing Association and licensed by the Minnesota Department of Health.
+Able to treat both adult and pediatric patients, Meghan Current-Cary and Allison Tupper, Tri-County Health Care's speech-language pathologists, are certified by the American Speech-Language-Hearing Association and licensed by the Minnesota Department of Health.